MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_07-Manage_Azure_Storage.md

 ### Task 5: Create and configure an Azure Files shares
 In this task, you will create and configure Azure Files shares.

-1. In the Azure portal, navigate back to the blade of the storage account you created in the first task of this lab and, in the **Data storage** section, click **File shares**.
+1. In the Azure portal, navigate back to the blade of the storage account you created in the task 2 of this lab and, in the **Data storage** section, click **File shares**.

 1. Click **+ File share** and create a file share with the following settings and then click on **Create**.